 Blockchain governance is an elusive concept for many.
-Particularly because one of the pillars of blockchain is that the system is decentralized, meaning there is no overarching power that controls it.
-But, it is important to not confuse these two concepts, as they can exist simultaneously.
+One of the pillars of blockchain is that the system is decentralised, meaning there is no overarching power that controls it.
+But, it is essential not to confuse these two concepts, as they can exist simultaneously.

-At first, when blockchain was starting up and the community using the technology was much smaller, there was no need for governance.
-However, now, as the technology has significantly grown in popularity and complexity, the need for blockchain governance has increased.
+At first, when blockchain was starting up, and the community using the technology was much smaller, there was no need for governance.
+However, as the technology has significantly grown in popularity and complexity, the need for blockchain governance has increased.

-It has become necessary to introduce governance, to ensure that the system works as efficiently as possible and is sustainable in the long term.
+It has become necessary to introduce governance to ensure that the system works as efficiently as possible and is sustainable in the long term.
 This governance has been incorporated into various blockchains.
-But to understand the way blockchain is governed is a bit complicated.
-In this article, we introduce the concept of blockchain governance and explain how exactly it works.
+But understanding the way blockchain is governed is a bit complicated.
+This article introduces the blockchain governance concept and explains how it works.

-Before digging into the complex concept of blockchain governance, it will be helpful to first grasp the general concept of governance and how it works in society.
-Essentially, every group of people or society (be it a tribe, empire, country, or village) has certain social rules and norms.
+Before digging into the complex concept of blockchain governance, it will be helpful to grasp the general concept of governance and how it works in society.
+Every group of people or society (be it a tribe, empire, country, or village) has certain social rules and norms.

-These rules and norms are principles that must be followed by everyone and are enforced by certain people (leaders, most commonly).
+These rules and norms are principles everyone must follow and are enforced by certain people (leaders, most commonly).
 This enforcement is called governance.
 Different groups have different ways of enforcing rules.
 However, all the styles have resulted from two categories.
 These are direct governance and representative governance.

-With direct governance, every participant in the system has a direct say (or vote) in every choice that is made in relation to the society.
+With direct governance, every participant in the system has a direct say (or vote) in every choice concerning society.
 No actions can be taken without having everyone’s input in the decision.
-Here, participants’ voices are heard, they have control over results, there is transparency and accountability from the higher powers, and there is more collaboration.
+Here, participants’ voices are heard, they have control over results, transparency and accountability from the higher powers, and more collaboration.

-However, it is often difficult to come to a conclusion using this method, it can be costly, and people can be selfish.
-Most significantly, however, this method gets more and more difficult as more people join the group or society and there are more voices to be heard.
+However, it is often difficult to conclude that using this method can be costly, and people can be selfish.
+Most significantly, however, this method gets increasingly difficult as more people join the group or society and more voices are to be heard.

 In a system of representative governance, participants use their votes to select several people to act as representatives for them when decisions are being made.
-The representatives take on the responsibility of voting on actions and new rules for their constituents (or people who they represent).
+The representatives are responsible for voting on actions and new rules for their constituents (or the people they represent).

-This system is often more efficient and results in faster and easier decision making.
-Growing numbers of participants don’t really affect the efficiency of the system.
-However, there are risks, the most significant of which is that people are forced to put their trust in representatives who could act in self-interest or maliciously rather than in the interest of the people.
+This system is often more efficient and results in faster and easier decision-making.
+Growing numbers of participants don’t affect the efficiency of the system.
+However, there are risks.
 There is also a lack of accountability of representatives.
+The most significant is that people are forced to put their trust in representatives who could act in self-interest or maliciously rather than in the people’s interest.

 Understanding these systems will help you to understand how blockchain governance works.